darwin911/vinyl-express/README.md

 http://vinyl.surge.sh/

-## Introduction to your app (description)

-Users user music players that provide them with all the options and capabilities that the modern web has to provide.
-Vinyl does not.
-It's purpose is to recreate the UX of listening to music on a record player or turntable.
+## Upload your local songs to your account, edit their names, delete from your account, and play them on the record player

+Users can choose a file (audio) to upload to their account
+- Edit the name of the song/track
+- Delete the track
+- Play all tracks that have been uploaded

-## Feature List (user stories)
+## Feature List (POST MVP)

-- User can create a Playlist/Album/Set
+- User can create a Playlist
-- User can add tracks to Playlist/Album/Set
+- User can add tracks to Playlist
-- User can remove tracks to Playlist/Album/Set
+- User can remove tracks to Playlist
-- User can order tracks in Playlist/Album/Set
+- User can order tracks in Playlist
-- User can play Full Playlist/Album/Set but not individual tracks
+- User can play Full Playlist but not individual tracks
-- User can _scroll_ through Playlist/Album/Set
+- User can _scroll_ through Playlist

-## Technologies to be used
+## Technologies

 - Express
 - Sequelize